gabriellegall/Python_Portfolio/README.md

 ## [A/B Proportion Testing](https://github.com/gabriellegall/Python_Portfolio/blob/main/AB-proportion-testing/ab_proportion_testing.py)

-**Context** : the question of whether or not there is a significant difference between the average response of two groups in an experiment can be answered with a z-test based on the central limit theorem. the theory behind the A/B proportion testing is described in further details [my notes](https://github.com/gabriellegall/Python_Portfolio/blob/main/documentation/ab_proportion_testing.pdf)
+**Context** : the question of whether or not there is a significant difference between the average response of two groups in an experiment can be answered with a z-test based on the central limit theorem.
+The theory behind the A/B proportion testing is described in further details [my notes](https://github.com/gabriellegall/Python_Portfolio/blob/main/documentation/ab_proportion_testing.pdf)

-**Script** :
+**Script** : this script illustrates the scipy.stats.proportions_ztest function and breaks down the theory behind it to achieve the same results.

 ![illustration](https://github.com/gabriellegall/Python_Portfolio/blob/main/images/image8.PNG?raw=true)